osisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/view-pi-to-ocs-logs/troubleshoot-missing-pida.md

 1. Click **Remove Server**, then click **Yes** to remove the server and return to the first screen of the PI to OCS Configuration Utility.

 1. Add the Data Archive server back to the configuration.
+See [Run the PI to OCS Configuration Utility](xref:pi-to-ocs-utility) for how to add a Data Archive.

-1. After the Data Archive has been successfully added, click **Save** to save your connection settings.
+1. After the Data Archive has been successfully added, click **Save** to save the newly added server configuration.